-Famed for its stunning stretches of Jurassic coast, Dorset is as an idyll of rolling countryside, quintessential villages, towering cliffs and quiet coves.
-When our recent travels took us from an artists’ co-op hidden in a side street of Shaftesbury to the quiet reaches of the Purbeck peninsula and the independent shops of Bridport, we learned that it’s also a place where creative and spirited communities thrive.
+Famed for its stunning stretches of Jurassic coast, Dorset is an idyll of rolling countryside, quintessential villages, towering cliffs and quiet coves.
+When our recent travels took us from a vineyard tucked into hills beyond Puddletown to an artists' co-op hidden in a side street of Shaftesbury and the independent shops of Bridport, we learned that it’s also a place where creative and spirited communities thrive.

 Bridport’s lively, youthful feel has earned it the nickname, “Notting Hill on Sea.”
 Among the red brick buildings, under the old belltower, buskers sing in Bucky Doo Square, whose name remains a mystery of competing theories.
-The RSC arts centre, boutique galleries and an art deco cinema have brought a cultural crowd, while delis and cafes like Soulshine have sprung up alongside a wealth of bookshops.
+The RSC Arts Centre, boutique galleries and an art deco cinema have brought a cultural crowd, while delis and cafés like Soulshine have sprung up alongside a wealth of bookshops.
 South Street, the main road running through Bridport, is the unassuming hub of this heartening reversal of the trend towards declining market towns.
 Rosie Young of Bridport Old Books, despite her worry that chains were, “going to ruin Bridport”, pointed out to us how many of her South Street neighbours were also independents.
-The centuries-old St Michael’s trading estate, tragically damaged by fire, is scheduled for redevelopment, but many traders have hope that this will be a collaborative flagship project that will help the town both grow and retain its character.
-For now, twice-weekly markets flood the town with bustling stalls of everything from local produce to antiques, showcasing the lives and livelihoods of the area and pushing back against the creep of mass-produced blandness.
+Twice-weekly markets flood the town with bustling stalls of everything from local produce to antiques, showcasing the lives and livelihoods of the area and pushing back against the creep of mass-produced blandness.

 If West Bay’s relative bustle makes you long for a bit of peace, an hour’s brisk walk over the cliffs to Seatown drops you into one of those tiny gems that Dorset does so well.
 With sweeps of dark rock framing a strip of pale sand, the little bay is a spectacular place to spend a day jumping in and out of the waves.
 The Anchor Inn, once voted England’s best pub, sits down by the beach where it has welcomed travellers for over two hundred years.
 After a pint of Palmers, one of the many local suppliers the pub uses, you can head back along the coastal path with the sea glittering and the feeling that you have the whole of Dorset to yourself.

 Among these are James Smart of specialist charcuterie producers The Real Cure, who told us how positive the foodie boom has been for the area.
 “It’s great for Shaftesbury that a network of producers have popped up making sourdough, washed rind cheeses, charcuterie, beer, you name it.
 People can deal with each other face to face, do something they enjoy doing and stay in the countryside where they want to live.”
-Jamie and Rose Campbell of the Famous Hedgehog Bakery felt the same, spending five years in France mastering the art of bread and bringing it home to the village of Long Crichel where they sell and teach.
 Half an hour down the road is the Pythouse Kitchen Garden, a ‘walled oasis’ that grew from a farm shop and cafe into a restaurant dedicated to seasonal eating, healthy living and fostering a sense of community through a network of extremely local suppliers.
 That network has Shaftesbury at its centre, making the town a delightful, indulgent stop where you can track down fantastic local food with just a little digging beyond the high street.
 Every chance discovery and casual chat is a little gesture of support to those fighting for the town’s present as carefully as its past.